ananth-24/SocialMediaApp/README.md

 # SocialMediaApp
-SOCIAL MEDIA PLATFORM USING REACT AND FIREBASE
+SOCIAL MEDIA PLATFORM USING REACT, NODE.JS AND FIREBASE

 # Introduction
 Social media platform are interactive computer-mediated technologies that facilitate